Medical Guardian vs. Medical Alert Review

 We’re constantly testing new medical alert systems to give you the most accurate and up-to-date recommendations.
 Read more about our medical alert system review methodology.

-Medical alert systems can help prolong independence, especially for older adults who live alone.
+Medical alert systems can help support independence, especially for older adults who live alone.
 There are a lot of medical alert system brands to choose from, each with its own merits.
 In this review, we compare two picks from our Best Medical Alert Systems roundup: Medical Alert and Medical Guardian.
-Medical Alert is a beginner-friendly system we named Easiest Setup, while Medical Guardian has something for everyone, winning Best Overall.
+Medical Alert was named Easiest Setup, while Medical Guardian has something for everyone, winning Best Overall.

 Around 17% of the medical alert system owners we surveyed had Medical Guardian, while 10% had Medical Alert (not to be confused with Medical Care Alert).1 To help you find the right medical alert for you, we've tested products from both systems to identify the pros and cons of each.
 In this Medical Guardian vs. Medical Alert comparison, we’ll take a look at cost, user-friendliness, and our own experience with these medical alert systems.